ciresnave/bitman/CODE_OF_CONDUCT.md

 constructive criticism, a lot of work is either duplicated or effort is expended toward non-goals or toward progress down sub-optimal paths.

-The corrolary is that dismissive comments, dissent against discussion, and unconstructive criticism are all strongly discouraged.
+The corollary is that dismissive comments, dissent against discussion, and unconstructive criticism are all strongly discouraged.
 Someone who feels their thoughts are being dismissed without due consideration will be much less likely to continue to share their thoughts and thus they will be less engaged in